Title

 Body

-The Data Oversight Council (hereinafter referenced as DOC) believes in a policy of access that allows the broadest possible use of information resources for consumers, purchasers, health care facilities, health care insurers and health care professionals, researchers and governmental agencies.
-State and federal regulations and statutes and the nature of the data necessitates that measures be taken to ensure data security and quality.
+The Data Oversight Council (hereinafter referenced as DOC) believes in a policy of access that allows the broadest possible use of information resources for consumers, purchasers, health care facilities, health care insurers, health care professionals, researchers, and governmental agencies.
+State and federal regulations, as well as statutes and the nature of the data necessitates that measures be taken to ensure data security and quality.
 This need for security and quality in health care information systems and data encompasses two fundamental goals: confidentiality and integrity.
-Confidentiality is the control over access to information and must assure absolute confidentiality for individual patients and appropriate confidentiality for health care facilities, insurers and professionals.
-The integrity of the databases means that the accuracy, reliability and timeliness of the information provided must be of the highest caliber.
+Confidentiality is the control over access to information and must assure absolute confidentiality for individual patients and appropriate confidentiality for health care facilities, insurers, and professionals.
+The integrity of the databases means that the accuracy, reliability, and timeliness of the information provided must be of the highest caliber.

 MISSION STATEMENT